edubart/webcm/README.md

 [Cartesi Machine emulator](https://github.com/cartesi/machine-emulator),
 which enables deterministic, verifiable and sandboxed execution of RV64GC Linux applications.

-It's packaged as a single 24MiB WebAssembly file containing the emulator, the kernel and Alpine Linux operating system.
+It's packaged as a single 32MiB WebAssembly file containing the emulator, the kernel and Alpine Linux operating system.

+Networking supports HTTP/HTTPS requests, but is subject to CORS restrictions, therefore only endpoints that allow cross-origin requests will work.

 [![WebCM](social.png)](https://edubart.github.io/webcm/)